Key Takeaways

 In Indiana, pedestrians have the right of way when crossing the street in marked crosswalks and at intersections.
 Drivers must also yield to pedestrians already on the roadway, whether they are crossing in a crosswalk, at an intersection, or in the middle of the road.

-On the other hand, pedestrians must yield the right of way to vehicles in the roadway and obey all traffic control signals unless a traffic control officer instructs them to do otherwise.
+On the other hand, pedestrians must yield the right of way to vehicles in the roadway and obey all official traffic control devices, such as signs or signals, such as traffic control signals, unless a traffic control officer instructs them to do otherwise.

 Pedestrians also have other obligations under Indiana law that can impact liability for a pedestrian accident.
 Here are some highlights:

-• If there is no sidewalk available, pedestrians must walk on the shoulder of the road.
-If no sidewalk or shoulder is available, pedestrians must walk along the edge of the road as far as possible from the roadway.
+- If there is no sidewalk available, pedestrians must walk on the shoulder of the road.
+If no sidewalk or shoulder is available, a pedestrian walking along and upon a highway shall walk as near as possible to the outside edge of the roadway.

 If you or a loved one was injured as a pedestrian in Indianapolis, contact the Indianapolis personal injury lawyers at Wagner Reese to determine if the driver who hit you is potentially liable for your injuries.